usnistgov/cdf-test-method/USAGE.md

 - `-option:reportType` - whether output report should be `XML` (default), or `HTML`.
 - `-option:stopOnError` - whether execution should halt after any data errors are found (`true`), otherwise `false` (default).
-- `-option:conformance` - whether to run additional, internal checks.
+- `-option:mode` - whether to run additional, internal checks.
 Required for *valid* results.
 Default: `conformance`, any other value runs in `non-conformance`.
 - `-option:schemaNS` - namespace of the common data format schema.
 See above table.

 Other flags: